Emergent geometry and duality in the carbon nucleus: Methods

 with $e$ the electric charge, $\rho_c$ the charge density distribution and $d\tau$ is the integration measure for the whole space.
 The reduced transition probability $B(E2)$ is defined as

 The electric quadrupole operator for different $\mu$ components is given by

 with $Y_{2\mu}(\theta,\varphi)$ the pertinent spherical harmonics.

 In the above expressions, the coordinate $\mathbf{r}$ for each nucleon is defined in the c.m. frame of the nucleus.
-These are unknown in most lattice calculations since the c.m. is, in general, not located on any given lattice site.
 For the quadrupole moment and the $B(E2)$ strength, the operator to be evaluated is $r^2$ (or $x^2, \dots, xy, \dots$, depending on the choice of $\mu$), as for the RMS radius.
 We evaluate expressions such as

-where we consider the proton density with $Z$ the number of protons and $A$ is the number of nucleons.
+where we consider the proton density with $Z$ the number of protons and $A$ the number of nucleons.